Miscarriage is a heavy but important topic, so when celebrities share their own experiences, the impact is huge.

 Markle added, “Some have bravely shared their stories; they have opened the door, knowing that when one person speaks truth, it gives license for all of us to do the same.
 We have learned that when people ask how any of us are doing, and when they really listen to the answer, with an open heart and mind, the load of grief often becomes lighter — for all of us.
 In being invited to share our pain, together we take the first steps toward healing.”

-Other celebrities such as Chrissy Teigen, Beyoncé, Gabrielle Union, and Demi Moore have bravely stepped forward to share their own losses and we applaud them for it.
-Ahead, we’ve gathered some of their insights.
+Other celebrities such as Chrissy Teigen, Beyoncé, Gabrielle Union, and Demi Moore have bravely stepped forward to share their own losses, and we applaud them for it.
+Ahead, we’ve gathered some of their vulnerable and courageous insights.

 This article was originally published in August 2016.